Stand-alone Programs

 An easy way to start with is, since JetBrains is behind this whole thing, just install and run their IntelliJ IDEA and create a new project from IntelliJ with the language set to Kotlin and build system set to Maven.
 Check the option to include a sample code.
 It should then flesh out a template project.

-• Add a property main.class that defines the main entry class to the generated MainKt class (so you don’t have to copy and paste into places).
+class (so you don’t have to copy and paste into places). - Modify the

-• Add the maven-assembly-plugin so that a stand-alone JAR will be created to be run.
+so that a stand-alone JAR will be created to be run. - Optional: Add the

 <?xml version="1.0" encoding="UTF-8"?>